-While not all states have approved legalized sports betting, there are 21 (AR, CO, DE, IL, IN, IA, MI, MS, MT, NV, NH, NJ, NY, NM, NC, OR, PA, RI, TN, VA, WV) that have.
-In addition to the 21, the Washington D.C. region also legalized it.
+Although not all states have approved legalized sports betting, there are 26 (AR, AZ, CO, CT, DE, IL, IN, IA, LA, MD, MI, MS, MT, NV, NH, NJ, NY, NM, NC, OR, PA, RI, TN, VA, WV, WY) that have, plus Washington, D.C. also legalized it.
 Because of the financial gain of the legalization of sports betting via tax revenue, we are seeing more and more states jump on board this fast-moving train.

-Moving forward, expect to see sports betting legalized in nine more states in the coming months.
-These states may include Washington, Maryland, Connecticut, Florida, Arizona, Nebraska, Wyoming, Louisiana, and South Dakota.
+Expect to see sports betting legalized in the coming months in Washington, Maryland, Florida, Nebraska, Ohio and South Dakota.